When We Were Young (2021)

-There have been various incarnations at the heart and soul of Conor's live shows have been ever changing backing band 'the hit parade' providing long-lasting friendships and a spirit of collaboration that has emerged from a floating line including Phil Adams (Drums) and Conor Purcell (Bass & Guitar) at the helm of proceedings.
+There have been various incarnations at the heart and soul of Conor's live shows over the years, (Wolfrun, The Natural, The Hit Parade) These ventures having provided great long-lasting friendships and a spirit of collaboration with Phil Adams (Drums) and Conor Purcell (Bass & Guitar) solidly at the ships helm.

 Background Photos By: Monica Gorka